reidiiius/passerine/README.md

     parray Ploceus::tributes

 Ploceus::utensils stores mapping of pitch to numeric indices
-used by string range tunings held in Ploceus::tributes(pegs)
+used by string range tuners held by Ploceus::tributes(pegs)

     parray Ploceus::utensils

-Ploceus::headstock takes an argument which represents pitch
+Ploceus::headstock takes an argument which represents pitch and
-and returns an altered string from Ploceus::tributes(crow)
+returns an altered copy of the value in Ploceus::tributes(crow)

     Ploceus::headstock En